-Continent is commonly defined as a large land mass separated from other land masses by oceans.
+The continent is commonly defined as a large landmass separated from other landmasses by oceans.
 But, if you think about it, that definition is a little imprecise.
 For example, Asia, Europe, and Africa aren’t separated by oceans.
-Neither are North America and South America.
-In fact, if you combine those set of land masses, you get only four continents.
+Neither is North America and South America.
+If you combine those sets of landmasses, you get only four continents.
 It seems that a continent can be defined in different ways.

 From the geologic perspective, a continent is not defined by its size, location, who discovered it, or whether it is surrounded by oceans.
 Rather, it is defined by the rocks it’s made of and how it came to be that matter.

 There are 7 continents on The planet.
 They are Africa, Asia, Antarctica, Europa, North America, and South America and Australia.

 - Asia: Asia is the world’s largest and most populous continent on Earth.
 The continent has the most populous cities, which means there are the biggest cities in the world with many million people living in urban centers, such as in Delhi, Tokyo, Shanghai, Beijing.